IELTS overall score of 6 (with no band score less than 6) or equivalent

 - Academic Integrity AAI018 Academic Integrity (0-credit-point compulsory unit)

-Complete two 1 credit point units chosen from the following list:
+Complete two 1 credit point units from the following course electives list A:

 Campuses by intake